htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ### GAME OF EXCEPTIONS

 This game has a fair number of rules.
-But it also has plenty of character options, specialized [[Equipment|equipment]], and other game elements that let you break those rules.
+But it also has plenty of character options, specialized equipment, and other game elements that let you break those rules.
 This is on purpose!
 Breaking the rules allows heroes to feel special and makes their foes seem extra dangerous.

 If you’re not sure what to do when two rules come into conflict with each other, remember that a specific exception always beats a more general rule.
 The Director has the final say in how rules are adjudicated.